prithwiraj84/Orion-AI-chatbot/DEPLOYMENT.md

-# Deployment Guide - AI Chatbot
+# Deployment Guide - AI Chatbot with Groq

-This guide covers multiple deployment options for your AI chatbot.
+This guide covers multiple deployment options for your AI chatbot powered by Groq's ultra-fast inference API.
 Choose the platform that best fits your needs.

 ## 🚀 Quick Deploy Options